HomecareHomebase/azure-bake/ingredient/ingredient-kubernetes/README.md

         testDeployment: true #set this to true and after the source has been applied, it will get deleted (good for deployment testing)
         deleteDeployment: false # not required, and if set to true it will execute a kubectl delete instead of a kubectl apply on the subdir (ignoring anything not found)
         kubectlFlags: "--server-side --force-conflicts" # optionally specify additional flags for kubectl command
+        delayms: 10000 # not required, and if set then it will delay for the specified number of milliseconds after deploying the ingredient
+        retryErrors: true # not required, and if set will retry errors with expoential backoff (10s, 30s, 70s) before failing.
+Defaults to false if not set.
 ~~~
 # Limitations
 * Token replacement will not happen against URLs specified as the `source` of the ingredient.